fullstack-development/developers-roadmap/backend/junior-1/haskell.md

   * Polymorphic types:
     * What are polymorphic types and polymorphic functions?
     * Examples of polymorphic types and functions.
     * What does instantiation of a type variable mean?
-At what time does it happen?
+Does it happen at run time or at compile time?
     * Can you put constraints on a type variable within a data declaration?
   * What is bottom (_|_)?
   * What is kind?